fallow24/neuro-sat/README.md

  * Generate sample data, train deep neural networks and save / load them for later use
  * Add precession-disturbance to see if your controller can handle that
  * Compatible with Windows, MacOS and Linux
- * Free, light-weight and not heavy in resources
+ * Free, light-weight and not heavy in computation power

 The application is built on top of the [Eigen math library](http://eigen.tuxfamily.org/index.php?title=Main_Page) and the [MiniDNN](https://github.com/yixuan/MiniDNN) library for deep neural networks.
 However, you wont have to install those header-only libraries for yourself since they're shipped together with the neuro-sat application.